yobta/stores/src/util/mapCodecYobta/index.md

-# Map Codec Utility
+# Map Codec

-The Map Codec Utility is a utility for encoding and decoding maps.
-It is implemented as an object that conforms to the `YobtaMapCodec` interface, which has two functions: `encode` and `decode`.
+The Map Codec is a utility for encoding and decoding [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of values.
+A map is a collection of key-value pairs, where both the keys and values are of the same type.
+The type can be any of the following: string, number, boolean, null, an object with string or number keys and values of the same type, or an array of values of the same type.
+The Map Codec can be used to serialize a map of simple values to a JSON string and deserialize it back into a map.

 ## Introduction